homelabos/homelabos/docs/setup/installation.md

 settings folder.
 Now any changes you make to `settings/` files will be commited and pushed to that git repo whenever you run `make`, `make update` or `make config`.

+## Backing up your Vault Password

+If you installed with the Automatic/One-Liner install, your vault password exists at `~/.homelabos_vault_pass` for the user you ran the script as.
+Make sure to back this password up somewhere safe, and ideally _not_ in your `settings/` folder.
+If someone gains access to your `settings/` folder and the vault password, bad things can happen.
+Store them separately.

 ## [Troubleshooting / FAQ](faq.md)

 ## Network Configuration